replicatedhq/replicated-docs/docs/enterprise/image-registry-embedded-cluster.md

 If the KOTS instance is configured to use a different registry, disable this feature to prevent image loss.

 #### Application Rollbacks
 Currently image garbage collection has no effect when the `allowRollback` field in the `application.yaml` file is set to `true`.
-For more information, see [Application](/reference/custom-resource-application) in _Custom Resources_.
+For more information, see [Application](/reference/custom-resource-application).